- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29610_alex_shingeltoncropped2.rev.1451943950.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29616_ann_robertscropped2.rev.1451944021.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29615_rob_baadecropped3.rev.1451944211.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

-Q: How do you go about planning for a class?
+Q: How do you like working with a professor?

 A: It’s helpful to work with a professor this early on because it gives me insight on some of the deeper levels of the English career path.
 It’s allowing me access and experience with resources I normally wouldn’t get a chance to use.
 I like working with Professor Arnell.
 She’s definitely geared for doing research like this.
 I’m still new to research, so it’s helpful to have someone like her because she’s been doing it for awhile now.
 Whenever I’m stuck, she always knows where to send me next.